sammagee/v2/content/posts/hello-world.md

 description: 'My first post on this website, containing information about what and why I will be writing.'
 author: 'Sam Magee'
 ---
+Yeah I know, HeLlO wOrLd, what a lame title.
+Oh well.
 This will be my first official blog post.
 I’ve recently decided this could be a good idea for a few reasons.

 ### I built this shiny new website